ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-02-01-step-1-mentoring-roadmap.md

 ## Start with the outcomes

+> "We identified some of the businesses we worked with as partners and sent a survey about their participation with our program, and it became clear that we were weak on presenting goals for the partnership and clear communication.
+These should be outlined." <br/><br/> -- Sonya Harsha

 As with any program or service design process, it’s helpful to start with the outcomes you want to see at the conclusion.
 Ask yourself the following questions:

 * Why and how would a mentoring program be helpful to the community?
 To the youth?
 To the library?